Skip to main content

 Creating dedicated service pages

-Rather than putting every offering on a single generic “Services” page, we created a structured services hub for ATEC Electrics and then built out individual service pages underneath it.
-In total there were around a dozen service-focused pages, each tailored to a specific need such as:
+We then created a structured services hub for ATEC Electrics and built out individual service pages underneath it.
+In total there were around a dozen focused pages, each tailored to a specific service such as:

 • LED lighting installations and retrofits